The Federal Reserve Has Never Printed 'Money': Part I

 Please follow my Seeking Alpha page to ensure you receive the next article on the structural debt issue and consider subscribing to my marketplace, EPB Macro Research.
 There is a two-week free trial so you can try it out risk-free.

-My marketplace service focuses on what the right asset allocation is for the current economic situation using just a few ETFs so that you can continue using your own stock strategy within a safer and more balance portfolio framework.
+My marketplace service focuses on what the right asset allocation is for the current economic situation using just a few ETFs so that you can continue using your own stock strategy within a safer and more balanced portfolio framework.

 Disclosure: I am/we are long TLT, IEF, GLD, SPY.